drasko/guanco/README.md

 - **Chat Completion**: Generate AI-powered chat completions using various models.
 - **Model Info**: Fetch information about a specific model.
 - **Embeddings**: Generate embeddings for input text.
-- **Configurable**: Ollama API URL, host, and port can be customized via application environment configuration.
+- **Configurable**: Ollama API URL, host, and port can be customized via `sys.config`.
-- **Tool Support**: Enhanced support for tools in chat interactions (e.g., multimodal models or external APIs).
+- **Streaming Support**: Stream responses directly to a PID or use lazy streaming with generators.

 ## Installation 📥